-As June came to an end, so did many pride parades, festivals, and marches.
+As June comes to an end, so will the many pride parades, festivals, and marches around the world.

 At Swedes in the States, we got many questions regarding LGBTQ+ rights and their developments in the Nordic countries versus the United States.
 We, therefore, decided to celebrate the end of Pride month with a summary of the development of LGBTQ+ rights in our countries.